pingidentity/helm-charts/docs/config/external-image.md

 | pingtoolkit               | Registry, image and tag location for pingtoolkit.
 Used for primarily during init containers. |

 !!! note "Private Repository Location"
-    Often, if your kubernetes cluster doesn't have access to an external docker repository, you can download and save the `pingtoolkit` image to your local repo.
-Setting this to your local location will force the charts to use that image.
+    If your kubernetes cluster doesn't have access to an external docker repository, you can download and save the `pingtoolkit` image to your local repo.
+Setting this to your local repo will cause the charts to use that image.